 Anthropology is at root the study of human variation, and archaeology might be characterized as the study of human variation in the past: how much diversity of human behavior/beliefs was there at any given time and place, and how different was that from the present?
-Both practically and theoretically, a key component of that variation is spatial variation: for example, in human behavior, material culture, language, demographic attributes, or resources.
-Archaeological method and theory have to grapple with recording and analyzing spatial variation.
-As a result, geospatial technologies generally and Geographic Information Systems (GIS) in particular are increasingly recognized as critical tools.
+Both practically and theoretically, a key component of that variation is spatial variation: in, for example, human behavior, material culture, language, demographic attributes, or resources.
+As a result, archaeological method and theory have to grapple with recording and analyzing spatial variation, making geospatial technologies generally and Geographic Information Systems (GIS) in particular increasingly critical tools.
 In this course we will examine the use of GIS for management and analysis of geospatial data in anthropological contexts, both experimenting with methods and critically examining case studies.